 3.2 Physical State

-According to the standard conditions of sale 5th edition the buyer accepts the property in the state it is in at the time of exchange, therefore it is sensible that the buyer should make a final inspection just before instructing his solicitor to exchange contracts in case there has been any damage following his initial viewing which has not been disclosed.
+According to the standard conditions of sale 5th edition the buyer accepts the property in the state it is in at the time of exchange, therefore it is sensible that the buyer should make a final inspection just before instructing his solicitor to exchange contracts in case there has been any damage following his initial viewing which has not been disclosed, otherwise it may be difficult to prove who is liable for any costs associated with damage discovered after completion.
 This does not apply if the property is being newly built or converted.
 If the property is leasehold then the buyer accepts the property subject to any subsisting breach of a condition or obligation upon the tenant relating to the physical state of the property which renders the lease liable for forfeiture.
 If any such matters exist therefore they should be dealt with prior to exchange.

 3.3 Leases affecting the Property